surbhi2003nke/AspireNex-Data-Science/Movies Rating/readme.md

 ## View results:

-he script will print evaluation metrics (e.g., accuracy score, mean squared error) to evaluate the model's performance.
+The script will print evaluation metrics (e.g., accuracy score, mean squared error) to evaluate the model's performance.
 Additionally, it will visualize predicted vs actual ratings for a subset of the data.

 ## Files:
 - movie.ipynb: Main script for data loading, preprocessing, model training, evaluation, and prediction.